Jagadeesh1210/BugCrusher-IOS-Game/README.md

 Project Description:

-BugCrusher provides most entertaing experience.
+BugCrusher provides most entertaining experience.
 It makes the user addictive.
 This game uses

-the simple core animations.It contains the animated dancing cartoon which cruches the random
+the simple core animations.It contains the animated dancing cartoon which crushes the random

 generated bugs(insects) in application.
 When user clicks on the bug animated dancing man crushes